-To establish clear channels for engagement with the Indigenous representatives, an initial information sharing session was held with the executive body of the Toledo Alcaldes Association.
+To establish clear channels for engagement with the Indigenous representatives and to give prior notice, an initial information sharing session was held with the executive body of the Toledo Alcaldes Association.
 The Toledo Alcaldes Association is the recognized representative body for the 38 Maya communities of the Toledo District and parts of Stann Creek.
-Each of the Maya communities has two traditional leaders, Alcaldes, who make up the membership of the association.
-An outcome of the initial session produced the protocols for engagement with the recognized leaders of the Maya people that is based on Maya traditions and forms of leadership.
+Each of the Maya communities has two traditional leaders, Alcaldes, who make up the membership of the association and a village council Chairperson.
+An outcome of the initial session produced the protocols for engagement with the recognized leaders of the Maya people that is based on Maya traditional form of leadership.
 It was established that these groups of leaders be consulted to draw out the input and views of the Maya communities on REDD+ and the R-PP. Two subsequent workshops were held with the Alcaldes and Chairpersons.
-These workshops were held on September 13th and 25th 2013.
-A workshop was held for Maya women and youths on October 12th, 2013.
+The first was to introduce to provide an orientation on climate change and the concept of REDD+ and the second was to discuss the content of the R-PP. These two workshops were held on September 13th and 25th 2013 respectively.
+A separate workshop was held for Maya women and youths on October 12th, 2013 with the assistance of the Toledo Maya Women's Council and the Maya Youth Coalition.

-The workshops were conducted by a consultant who is experience in working with Indigenous communities.
+The workshops were conducted by a consultant who is experienced in working with Indigenous communities.
 The workshops involved audio visual activities, focus group working sessions, and brainstorming sessions.
 Educational materials including the Belize's draft R-PP was distributed to the participants.
 The draft R-PP was presented to the participants by the REDD+ Coordinating Unit.
 All workshops were conducted in English, Maya Q'eqchi and Mopan to ensure that all participants can fully and actively engage.
 The orientation and consultation of indigenous peoples on REDD+ and the R-PP were held as follows:

-- Session 1 Information Sharing Session with the Toledo Alcaldes Association's Executive Body - Session 2 Indigenous Peoples' Representative Orientation Workshop with the Alcaldes and Chairpersons of the 39 Maya villages. - Session 3 Indigenous People Representatives Consultation Workshop with Alcaldes and Chairpersons from the 39 Maya Villages - Session 4 Indigenous Women and Youths Consultation Workshop with Toledo Maya Women's Council and Maya Youth Coalition
+- Session 1 Information Sharing Session with the Toledo Alcaldes Association's Executive Body and development of a Consultation Protocol. - Session 2 Indigenous Peoples' Representative Orientation Workshop with the Alcaldes and Chairpersons of the 39 Maya villages. - Session 3 Indigenous People Representatives Consultation Workshop with Alcaldes and Chairpersons from the 39 Maya Villages - Session 4 Indigenous Women and Youths Consultation Workshop with Toledo Maya Women's Council and Maya Youth Coalition

-Key Issues and Concerns from Initial Consultations
+Key Issues and Concerns from Initial Dialogue